drewdecarme/boilerplate-react/readme.md

 [Modularscale Sass](https://github.com/modularscale/modularscale-sass) was added to the base styles of the project to automatically generate an harmonic scale for typography across the application and device sizes.

 #### Configuration
-The base configuration sets the line height to 1.4 units while Mobile and Desktop base text are set to 16px and 18px respectively based upon the response of a tablet sized device.
+The base configuration sets the line height to 1.4 units.
+Mobile and Desktop base sizes are set to 16px and 18px respectively against a perfect fourth scale (1.2).
+The scale is respected across breakpoints while the base size changes based upon the response of a tablet sized device.

 ```sass
 $font-line-height: 1.4;
 $modularscale: (